On Rieffel's conjecture characterizing a deformed algebra as Heisenberg smooth operators: Introduction

 The partial results obtained in \cite{melomerklen1} \cite{merklen} \cite{melomerklen2} \cite{melomerklen3} all depend on an interplay between Rieffel's conjecture and generalizations of Cordes' characterization.
 Here we take a different approach.

-We begin by showing, in Section \ref{sect:invariant}, that $\mathcal{S}^\mathcal{C}(\mathbb{R}^n)$ is a dense subspace of $E_n$ which is left invariant by the operators in the algebra $C^\infty(\text{Ad }\mathcal{U})$ of smooth vectors for the canonical action of the $(2n + 1)$-dimensional Heisenberg group by conjugation (see Equation \eqref{eq:heisenbergsmooth} and Theorem \ref{thm:mainthm1}).
-This will be an important step for the arguments in Section \ref{sect:conjecture}.
-In the process, we prove in Theorem \ref{thm:s_equals_cinfty} that $\mathcal{S}^\mathcal{C}(\mathbb{R}^n)$ coincides with the subspace of smooth vectors for the canonical unitary representation of the $(2n + 1)$-dimensional Heisenberg group (see Equation \eqref{eq:unitaryrep}), generalizing a result which is well-known in the scalar case $\mathcal{C} = \mathbb{C}$.
+We begin by showing in Section \ref{sect:invariant} that $\mathcal{S}^\mathscr{A}(\mathbb{R}^n)$, which by definition is a dense subspace of $E_n$, is left invariant by the operators in the algebra $C^\infty(\text{Ad }\mathcal{U})$ of smooth vectors for the canonical action of the $(2n + 1)$-dimensional Heisenberg group by conjugation (the elements of $C^\infty(\text{Ad }\mathcal{U})$ will be referred to as the \textit{Heisenberg smooth operators} -- see Equation \eqref{eq:heisenbergsmooth} and Proposition \ref{prop:mainthm1}).
+General results from Lie group representation theory will be applied in order to obtain this conclusion, which will be an important step for the arguments in Section \ref{sect:conjecture}.
+In the process, we prove in Proposition \ref{prop:s_equals_cinfty} that $\mathcal{S}^\mathscr{A}(\mathbb{R}^n)$ coincides with the subspace of smooth vectors for the canonical unitary representation of the $(2n + 1)$-dimensional Heisenberg group (see Equation \eqref{eq:unitaryrep}), generalizing a result which is well-known in the scalar case $\mathscr{A} = \mathbb{C}$.